 The safety and security of employees, students and guest of the Cherokee Nation W.W.
 Hastings Hospital Surgical Technology Program are of primary importance.
-Complacency is the worst enemy of the safe work place.
-Everyone must actively think about safety in all areas of work.
 If any team member has knowledge of a situation, that affects the well-being of a patient, student, customer and employees of Cherokee Nation W.W.
 Hastings Hospital, the team member must report the situation immediately to the facilities personnel.
-All injuries that occur on Cherokee Nation W.W.
-Hastings Hospital grounds or within the clinical settings needs to be reported to the Program Director immediately.
+All injuries that occur on Cherokee Nation grounds or within the clinical settings must be reported to the Program Director immediately.